 For the purpose of indemnity, Appraisers in secondary Care are "employed" by the NHS Board in which the appraisals take place.
-The appraiser will be managerially accountable to the RO probably via the CD/AMD for his/her appraisal responsibilities.
-This could require an honorary contract.
+The appraiser will be managerially accountable to the RO via the LA/CD/AMD for his/her appraisal responsibilities.

 In Secondary Care, appraisers will be expected to undertake circa 6-10 appraisals per year to ensure consistency of process, the maintenance of skills and the cost effectiveness of appraisal training.
 Primary Care Appraisers undertake circa 22 appraisals per year.

 In order that enhanced appraisal is delivered to a uniformly high standard across the country, all appraisers must attend the National Appraiser training scheme, provided by NHS Education for Scotland, and are expected to attend refresher training when appropriate.

-It has been agreed by Scottish Government that NES will provide the training programme for Medical Appraisers in Scotland (for both Primary and Secondary Care).
+It has been agreed by Scottish Government that NES will oversee and provide the training programme for Medical Appraisers in Scotland (for both Primary and Secondary Care).

 If you are interested in becoming a Medical Appraiser, please review the section on "Becoming an Appraiser".

 NES has undertaken this training in partnership with the Health Boards.
 The Boards have provided training venues and members of the tutor faculty for the courses.
 Courses have been delivered on a Regional basis to encourage acccess and attendance.

 The Scottish Government have agreed that only NES-trained appraisers may undertake appraisals in NHS Scotland.
-In addition to the initial training, appraisers may be required to attend ongoing national and local training as appraisal develops.
+In addition to the initial training, appraisers may be required to attend ongoing national and local training.

 © 2013 - NHS Education for Scotland